alabou/NMOS-MatroxOnly/FlowAttributes.md

 ### layer_compatibility_groups
 - **Name:** `urn:x-matrox:layer_compatibility_groups`
 - **Description:** This attributes identifies the compatibility groups of a sub-Flow providing an essence to a multiplexed Sender.
 It is valid and allowed only for a sub-Flow.
+A sub-Flow without a `urn:x-matrox:layer_compatibility_groups` attribute is assumed as being part of all groups.
 A sub-Flow is a member of the `parents` attribute of a Flow of format `urn:x-nmos:format:mux`.
 The mux Flow is associated with a Sender providing Sender Capabilities.
 - **Specification:** [AMWA IS-04](https://specs.amwa.tv/IS-04/v1.3), [Matrox Sender Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/SenderCapabilities.md)
 - **Applicability:**
 - **Permitted Values:**